treatment_boxtext

 Mohs Micrographic Surgery

-It has gained recognition to become the treatment of choice in Singapore for common skin cancers like high-risk Basal Cell Carcinoma and Squamous Cell Carcinoma.
+In Singapore, Mohs micrographic surgery has become a leading choice for treating high-risk skin cancers, such as Basal Cell Carcinoma (BCC) and Squamous Cell Carcinoma (SCC).
 The procedure involves progressive removal of the visible portion of the tumour and further tissue at the margin that may include cancerous cells, one layer at a time.
 After every stage, the excision margins are examined microscopically for any remaining cancer cells whilst the patient is in the treatment facility, and the process will be repeated until all the cancer has been completely removed.
+This precise approach is a hallmark of Mohs micrographic surgery, ensuring that cancerous cells are thoroughly eliminated.

 MOHS MICROGRAPHIC SURGERY